 Latest News & Announcements

-The grant will support a week-long training opportunity for Texas housing counselors in early 2016.
+The grant will support a week-long training for housing counselors in Houston this October.

 Latest from Our Blog

 In September 2015 the Washington Post published an article analyzing the most popular home types in the top 40 American cities.
 The study included six Texas cities— Dallas, Houston, Austin, San Antonio, El Paso, and Fort Worth.